 Twenty members of the LGBTQ+ community have served on 12 state supreme courts since Rives Kistler, the first openly gay justice to join any state supreme court, who was appointed to the Oregon Supreme Court in 2003.
-Thirteen LGBTQ+ justices are currently serving on 10 state supreme courts, but these numbers will decrease to 12 justices on nine state supreme courts when Margaret Chutich retires from the Minnesota Supreme Court on July 31, 2024.
+Twelve LGBTQ+ justices are currently serving on nine state supreme courts.